forcedotcom/cli/releasenotes/README.md

 * `force:org:shape:create`

   The `definitionfile` parameter has been removed from this command.
+This parameter is part of the Org Shape feature which is currently in beta and has been removed based on feedback that users prefer storing Org Shape in the shape source org instead of a scratch definition file.

 ### Second Generation Packaging